 From time to time we make statements concerning our expectations, beliefs, plans, objectives, goals, strategies, future events or performance and underlying assumptions and other statements that are not historical facts.
-These statements are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+These statements are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Actual results may differ materially from those expressed or implied by these statements.
 In some cases, you can identify our forward-looking statements by the words "anticipate," "believe," "continue," "could," "estimate," "expect," "forecast," "goal," "intend," "may," "objective," "plan," "potential," "predict," "projection," "should," "will," or other similar words.

 We have based our forward-looking statements on our management's beliefs and assumptions based on information available to our management at the time the statements are made.
 We caution you that assumptions, beliefs, expectations, intentions and projections about future events may and often do vary materially from actual results.
-Therefore, we cannot assure you that actual results will not differ materially from those expressed or implied by our forward-looking statements
+Therefore, we cannot assure you that actual results will not differ materially from those expressed or implied by our forward-looking statements.

-The following list identifies some of the factors that could cause actual results to differ from those expressed or implied by our forward-looking statements:
+The following are some of the factors that could cause actual results to differ from those expressed or implied by our forward-looking statements:

-- state and federal legislative and regulatory actions or developments, including deregulation, re-regulation, changes in or application of laws or regulations applicable to other aspects of our business; - changes in market demand and demographic patterns; - weather variations and other natural phenomena affecting retail electric customer energy usage; - the operating performance of CenterPoint Energy Houston Electric, LLC's (CenterPoint Houston) facilities and third-party suppliers of electric energy in CenterPoint Houston's service territory; - the accuracy of the servicer's forecast of electrical consumption or the payment of transition charges; - non-payment of transition charges by retail electric providers; - the reliability of the systems, procedures and other infrastructure necessary to operate the retail electric business in CenterPoint Houston's service territory, including the systems owned and operated by the independent system operator in the Electric Reliability Council of Texas, Inc.; and - other factors we discuss in this Form 10-K and our other Securities and Exchange Commission filings.
+- state and federal legislative and regulatory actions or developments, including deregulation, re-regulation, changes in or application of laws or regulations applicable to other aspects of our business; - changes in market demand and demographic patterns; - weather variations and other natural phenomena affecting retail electric customer energy usage; - the operating performance of CenterPoint Energy Houston Electric, LLC's (CenterPoint Houston) facilities and third-party suppliers of electric energy in CenterPoint Houston's service territory; - the accuracy of the servicer's forecast of electrical consumption or the payment of transition charges; - non-payment of transition charges by retail electric providers; - the reliability of the systems, procedures and other infrastructure necessary to operate the retail electric business in CenterPoint Houston's service territory, including the systems owned and operated by the independent system operator in the Electric Reliability Council of Texas, Inc.; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2005, which is incorporated herein by reference.